-Do Don't Classify information/data/documents made Do not introduce any information without available to other partners according to the proper classification. relevant classification rules.
-Share information based on the classification Do not distribute information to anyone who and according to the need-to-know principle. is not in the scope of the chosen classification according to relevant classification rules.
-Access to the models (online/offline) is Do not share protected information from regulated by laboratories.
-Follow the one party with anyone else without explicit instruction of the laboratory staff and do not approval by the party. enter laboratories alone.
-Demonstrator results (online/offline) must be Do not share demonstrator results analysed and limited to the individual party's (online/offline) without checking intellectual scope of supply (point-of-connection) before distribution. property issues with the individual parties.
-Ensure that no party visiting a laboratory is Do not take any pictures of another party's left without supervision by the laboratory products and solutions without explicit owner's personnel whenever there is a risk of written permission of the concerned party. unintentional exposure of another party's products.
-Ensure that the sensitive information that any Do not use confidential information of party intends to share is adequately another party within your own activities protected by intellectual property rights prior without explicit approval of the owner of to sharing. such confidential information.
+Do Don't Classify information/data/documents made Do not introduce any information without proper available to other partners according to the classification. relevant classification rules.
+Share information based on the classification and Do not distribute information to anyone who is according to the need-to-know principle. not in the scope of the chosen classification according to relevant classification rules.
+Access to the models (online/offline) is regulated Do not share protected information from one by laboratories.
+Follow the instruction of the party with anyone else without explicit approval laboratory staff and do not enter laboratories by the party. alone.
+Demonstrator results (online/offline) must be Do not share demonstrator results analysed and limited to the individual party's (online/offline) without checking intellectual scope of supply (point-of-connection) before property issues with the individual parties. distribution.
+Ensure that no party visiting a laboratory is left Do not take any pictures of another party's without supervision by the laboratory owner's products and solutions without explicit written personnel whenever there is a risk of permission of the concerned party. unintentional exposure of another party's products.
+Ensure that the sensitive information that any Do not use confidential information of another party intends to share is adequately protected by party within your own activities without explicit intellectual property rights prior to sharing. approval of the owner of such confidential information.